jrwashburn/mina-pool-payout/README.md

 ## Seeing Results

-The process will output summary informaiton to the console, and will generate several files under the src/data directory.
+The process will output summary information to the console, and will generate several files under the src/data directory.
 Files will include:

 ```
 ./src/data/payout_details_[datetime_minblock_maxblock].json - contains the detailed calculations for each delegator key at each block.